AlexanderWangY/OSC-Proximity-Documentation/docs/guide/backend-introduction.md

 ## Express.js

-[Express.js](https://expressjs.com/) is the framework we use to respond to HTTP requests sent from the client.
-More on this in the routes section.
+[Express.js](https://expressjs.com/) is the framework we use for our REST API, handling HTTP requests sent from clients.
+More on this in the [REST API](./backend-restapi.md) section.

 ## Directory structure